-Tailor Brands has been around since 2014, and it’s been featured in the news for raising millions of dollars to invest in its AI-based logo generator.
+Tailor Brands has been featured in the news for raising millions of dollars to invest in its AI-based logo generator.
 But have those millions translated into a product that outperforms the competition?
 Well… see for yourself.

 The service is available in English, Spanish, German, and French.
 The languages and alphabets you can use in the actual logos are limited to the Roman alphabet.
 Special characters, emojis, and Mandarin (I tested it) don’t work.